prprprus/softest/README.md

   -h, --help             output usage information
 ```

-To run the `softest` command, you need to specify the directory where the Chromium and the directory where the test report are saved:
+To run the `softest` command, you need to specify the directory where the Chromium and the directory where the test report is saved:

 ```bash
 $ soft -c PATH_CHROMIUM -r PATH_REPORT